-Some Teachers, Principals and Students Condemn Trump Transgender Policy
+Some Teachers, Principals And Students Condemn Trump Transgender Policy

 She wrote, "at my direction, the Department's Office for Civil Rights remains committed to investigating all claims of discrimination, bullying and harassment against those who are most vulnerable in our schools."

-The heads of two national LGBT groups, PFLAG and GLSEN, accused DeVos of causing "unnecessary fear and confusion among transgender students and their families," by allowing federal protections to be rescinded.
+The heads of two national LGBT advocacy groups, PFLAG and the Gay, Lesbian and Straight Education Network, accused DeVos of causing "unnecessary fear and confusion among transgender students and their families" by allowing federal protections to be rescinded.

-Ginger Clifton who lives in Michigan and whose teenage daughter Kylie is transgender, spoke to reporters on Thursday, along with attorney's from the ACLU.
+Ginger Clifton, who lives in Michigan and whose teenage daughter Kylie is transgender, spoke to reporters on Thursday, along with attorneys from the ACLU.

-"Kylie has been using the girls bathroom for two years," she said.
+"Kylie has been using the girls' bathroom for two years," she said.
 "Nobody feels threatened.
-Just because someone is uncomfortable, doesn't mean my daughter should have to walk across the school to use a unisex bathroom."
+Just because someone is uncomfortable doesn't mean my daughter should have to walk across the school to use a unisex bathroom."

 One American student has taken on a particularly public role in the national conversation about the rights of trans people in public schools.

-Seventeen-year-old Gavin Grimm is the plaintiff in a case challenging the right of his local school board to bar him from the boy's bathrooms at his high school.
+Seventeen-year-old Gavin Grimm is the plaintiff in a case challenging the right of his local school board to bar him from the boys' bathrooms at his high school.
 The case will be argued before the U.S. Supreme Court in March.

 "Every day I go in and I face the reality that I'm not allowed to use the same restroom as my peers," Grimm told NPR's All Things Considered on Thursday.
 "I face the looks and the whispers and the comments and just the general increased isolation."

 The senior from Gloucester County, Va., was initially allowed by the school principal to use the boys' bathroom.
-The school board then adopted a policy that required students to use either the bathroom that corresponds with their "biological sex" or a separate single-stall restroom.
+But after complaints from some parents, the school board adopted a policy that required students to use either the bathroom that corresponds with their "biological sex" or a separate single-stall restroom.

 Grimm sued the school board.
 His lawsuit argues the bathroom policy is unconstitutional under the 14th Amendment and violates Title IX of the U.S. Education Amendments of 1972, which prohibits sex discrimination by schools.

-"When you're trying to focus on aspects of high school life — getting homework done, studying for tests, preparing yourself for college — and you have to worry about being seen as who you are in a class environment, and you have to worry about planning restroom trips and you have to worry about being embarrassed and stigmatized every time you have to raise your hand and say 'can I go to the bathroom,' it redirects your attention in a very, very significant way, and to something that's so profoundly negative," Gavin explained to NPR's Ari Shapiro.
+"When you're trying to focus on aspects of high school life — getting homework done, studying for tests, preparing yourself for college — and you have to worry about being seen as who you are in a class environment, and you have to worry about planning restroom trips and you have to worry about being embarrassed and stigmatized every time you have to raise your hand and say, 'Can I go to the bathroom,' it redirects your attention in a very, very significant way, and to something that's so profoundly negative," Grimm explained to NPR's Ari Shapiro.

 "When you are in a school environment with an administration that says this student is different, this student should be separate, and pointing that kind of finger and putting that kind of target on the child's back, it will absolutely negatively affect your ability to focus and succeed and flourish in a school environment."

-Note: A previous version of this story incorrectly said the transgender policy guidance had been reversed on Tuesday.
-It was on Wednesday.